3 Greek islands for people with disabilities

 Syros is a distinct island in the Cyclades, offering wheelchair users many options for seaside and cultural activities.
 The island is the perfect blend of Cycladic culture and cosmopolitan influences.
 In the past 10 years, it has transformed into a great destination for people with disabilities despite its intricate architecture and narrow uphill alleys.

-Since last summer, visitors can also explore the area of Ano Syros in Ermoupoli and witness the medieval past of the island.
+Since 2020, visitors can also explore the area of Ano Syros in Ermoupoli and witness the medieval past of the island.
 The island offers visitors wheelchairs and state-of-the-art elevators that help wheelchair users to the medieval town step-free.

 The medieval town of Ano Syros, accessible by free-to-use mobility equipment